 Keywords are also important.
-A keyword is a phrase a searcher will type into the search bar to find your business.
+A keyword is a phrase a person will type into the search bar to find your business.
 Using relevant keywords in your content will help your site get indexed accurately, so your visitors can find the information they need when they need it.

-Optimizing your site for the search engines is a technical process that increases the visibility of your website, which in turn will bring in more leads and improve your search page rankings.
+Optimizing your site for the search engines is a technical process that increases the search visibility of your website, which in turn will bring in more leads and improve your search page rankings.

 SEO prices range from $300 to $1800 month.